Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

-Similarly to the experiment in Section \ref{subsec:shakingTask}, each candidate hierarchy provides a possible configuration space solution for the robot.
-In the particular case of humanoid robots performing a bimanual skill, the solutions differ in how the waist joints are prioritized (since they are shared by the two arms).
-Figure \ref{fig:COMAN_WaistJointsLeft} shows the solution given by each candidate hierarchy for the roll, pitch and yaw joints of the waist, during the task of tracking the left object with higher priority.
-We see that the solution given by the hierarchy that encodes priority on the left arm (red line) has much lower variability than the one that prioritizes the right tracking task (green line).
-This leads to TP-GMM automatically extracting this prioritization as the important one.
+In this framework, similarly to the experiment in Section \ref{subsec:shakingTask}, each candidate hierarchy provides one possible configuration space solution.
+Figure \ref{fig:COMAN_WaistJointsLeft} shows the solution given by each candidate hierarchy for the waist roll, pitch and yaw joints, while tracking the left object with the highest priority.
+We see that the solution given by the hierarchy that encodes priority on the left arm (red line) has much lower variability than the one that prioritizes tracking with the right arm (green line).
+This leads to an automatic identification of this prioritization as being important, resulting in a proper reproduction of priorities.